optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Developed by Fabian Fröhlich as a Python package
 - Many advanced options to customize the optimization!
 - Criterion must be differentiable
-- Good solution if scipy_lbfgsb picks too extreme parameters that cause numerical overflow
+- Good solution if `scipy_lbfgsb` is too aggressive

 ---